 About The Inn

 At The Squire Tarbox Inn & Restaurant, you can be as busy or as relaxed as you like.
-There are walking paths and a row-boat on the premises, or one can wander through lush gardens with lots of food and medicinal herbs growing all around.
+There are walking paths, or one can wander through lush gardens with lots of food and medicinal herbs growing all around.
 We are adding more and more farm features to the inn, working towards being a farm to table inn.
 This only adds to the rustic ambiance.
 Or you can take one of our mountain bikes to explore the surrounding area of our beautiful island.
 The Squire Tarbox Inn offers a wonderful journey into countryside simplicity.
 There are 2 preserves on Westport Island open to the public where you can go for a good walk.
 The Inn’s extensive grounds are perfect for birding, and on rare occasions you might even spot a moose, deer or river otter.
 Sign up for one one of our many courses we offer throughout the year during your stay.
 We offer health & nutrition courses, private cooking lessons, cheese making classes, butchering 101, and more!
 Visit our “Classes & Courses” Page to find out more information.

 Boat trips, whale watching, shops, deep- sea fishing and ocean sciences are in nearby Boothbay Harbor.
 In Bath, you can visit the Maine Maritime Museum and antique shops.
 The quaint old village of Wiscasset, named as “The Prettiest Village in Maine”, has many antique shops along with a jail museum and a Music Wonder Museum full of old music boxes.
 In Georgetown, visit Reid State Park Beach (miles of crashing Atlantic ocean) and then have lobster on the dock at Five Islands.
 Take a trip to Pemaquid and see the Pemaquid Point Lighthouse, the Fishermans’ Museum and Art Gallery, Pemaquid Beach and Fort William Henry. …Or simply take it easy in the beautiful and relaxed surroundings of the inn.